 I wasn’t sure if it would be for me but I was keen to try anything that would help me through this.

 The other members were all lovely people, many of whom had had strokes and some had a traumatic brain injury like me.
 We were all normal people who had suddenly had the pause button pressed on our lives.
-Annette was very patient as some would interrupt or shout out because their injury meant they struggled to concentrate or put a filter on their thoughts.
+Annette was very patient.
+Some would interrupt or shout out because their injury meant they struggled to concentrate or put a filter on their thoughts.
 But we all got on and I did come away feeling I had learnt something.
 It helped me feel like I was doing something to take control of my situation.

 As with many victims of brain injury, I struggled with depression.
 One day at the group I broke down uncontrollably.
 This loud wailing sound came out of me like I have never heard before or since.
 I remember Annette’s face looked both concerned and terrified at the same time.
 She took me to one side and we had a chat.
-She told me that they can also offer counselling and she could arrange for a lady called Chris to come see me at home.
+Annette told me that they can also offer counselling and she could arrange for a lady called Chris to come see me at home.

 To my surprise I did find myself opening up to Chris.
 I say surprise just because I had always been reserved and kept things to myself.
 But she just got me talking, without making me feel like I was being interviewed.
 She explained there are no right answers and its not like you’re supposed to just have an epiphany.
 But over time I started to see things in a different light.
 Things were still traumatic and I had this weight on my shoulders but I started to deal with it better.
-In time I was booked in with the Neuro Psychologist and so my sessions with Chris came to a natural end.
+In time I was booked in with the Neuropsychologist and so my sessions with Chris came to a natural end.

 I would recommend other brain injury survivors get in contact with Headway.
 They also support the carers as its equally distressing for them.
 My partner James decided not to meet with them as he was so busy at work.
 Seeing as now we were solely relying on his income he felt he needed to just buckle down.
 But I know for others Headway do give them the assurance they need.
 It can be very difficult living with someone you love who has been affected by a brain injury.